Football clubs

 1907 - 1914

-Founded in 1907 as St Leonards Amateurs, the club went onto to field the strongest side in the area following the demise of Hastings & St Leonards United.
-They won the East Sussex League in 1912 and 1913 and the Sussex Senior Cup in 1912.
-The club changed name to Hastings & St Leonards Amatuers ahead of the 1913-14 season where they joined the Athenian League, however the club folded after the outbreak of World War One and never reformed.
+Formed in 1907, St Leonards Amateurs became the area’s strongest side following the demise of Hastings & St Leonards United.
+They won the East Sussex League in 1912 and 1913 and lifted the Sussex Senior Cup in 1912.
+Ahead of the 1913–14 season, they changed their name to Hastings & St Leonards Amateurs and joined the Athenian League.
+However, the outbreak of World War I led to the club folding, and it never reformed.

 1921 - 1923